pav-ank/Robotics/Arduino/3) How to read the state of potentiometer with fading LED/PotentiometerwithLED/README.md

 This Arduino project demonstrates how to control the brightness of an LED using a potentiometer.
 By reading the analog input from the potentiometer, the code maps the input values to a PWM output signal which adjusts the brightness of an LED in real-time.

-This is my **third project** in my Arduino learning journey, and it focuses on analog-to-digital conversion and PWM signal output.
+This is my **third project** in my Arduino learning journey, and it focuses on analog-to-digital conversion and PWM signal output.[Video link](https://drive.google.com/drive/folders/1ipZP2vB1RNWuVPTSW-4oNtbPT-bue5Md?usp=sharing)

 ---